brainsatplay/brainsatplay/docs/docs/getting-started/02-create-an-applet.md

 sidebar_position: 2
 ---

-# Applets
+# Create an Applet

-This tutorial will get you started building your first modular applet with Brains@Play!

-While the following steps will show you how to set up your applet for deployment on the Brains@Play Platform, all applets built in this way can also run standalone using only the internal functions and built-in fragment rendering system in our Applet Template.
+Now that you've set up a local version of The Brains@Play Platform, this tutorial will guide you through the creation of an applet with brainsatplay.js!

-## Applet Setup
+## Register your Applet

 ### Copy the Template
 First, copy the Applet Template folder located at `src/js/applets/Templates`.